Austin a Tech Mentor

 Austin Pathways Pilots Computer Refurbishing Program

 Growing up in Kerala, India, Austin Pathways volunteer Unni Krishnan learned the value of reuse at an early age – and a documentary he saw while studying computer engineering at the University of Texas on sustainability made a strong impression.
 “I always question the need to upgrade.
-I use an old phone with limited capabilities, but it has everything I need,” Krishnan said.
-“The same is true for almost everyone.
-If you don’t have the money to buy a $300 … Read More
+I use an old phone with limited capabilities, but it has everything I … Read More